Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 • Contact support for basic troubleshooting

-Secondary lines usually cannot change the plan tier, add lines, or see the full bill without the primary holder's permission.
+Change the plan tier, add lines, or see the full bill without the primary holder's permission.

 Family plan pricing by carrier (2026)